RiyanBharadwaj/Minify/README.md

 ## ⭐ Support

-If you like this project, consider giving it a star ⭐ on GitHub!
+If you like Minify, consider giving the project a star ⭐ on GitHub.

+Every star helps support future development.